uppittu11/eos-ff/modify/README.md

-# afterpure-taild
+# afterpure-taild2

 Everything taken from ../afterpure

 Changes:
-- Loosened the X-TAILD-X angle parameters
+- Weakened the TAILD-TAILD interaction by -75%
-- Weakened the TAILD-TAILD and TAILD-TAIL interactions by 0.75
+- Weakened the TAILD-TAIL interaction by -80%